aVolpe/aVolpe.github.io/_posts/2025-01-31-tester-pattern-react.md

     }
 ```

-> Here we can have two differente asserts, one to check for contents in the
+> Here we can have two different asserts, one to check for contents in the
 page, and another one to assert the invocations to the function.
 For simplicity,
 we will only use one.